 - Blake invited Bobto a meeting on Constitutional rights at Hotel Mead, hosted by the Freedom Fighters of Portage County.
 He came home with some resources, and one of them was a website where I stumbled on a link to the Constitution Alive video series with David Barton and Rick Green.
 Bob & I started watching it and loved it.
 It was fast-paced and engaging—the most "un-boring" history lesson I ever had!

 - Blake & Judy started coming over once or twice a week.
-We talked about various things we could do.
+We prayed and talked about various things we could do.
 Here's a snapshot of our first whiteboard session - listing options of things we might consider doing:

 - We decided the best place to start was to make sure we understood the constitution.
 We began to watch Constitution Alive and talked about what we were learning.